22 Oct 2018

 Protecting and growing trees in over-cleared landscapes can enable regional communities to farm rain, helping to buffer long dry periods.

 University of Queensland scientist Clive McAlpine and colleagues modelled reduced rainfall and higher temperatures from over-clearing of forests and woodlands.
 Professor McAlpine’s team found a strong correlation between clearing of southeast Australia’s forests and woodlands, and rainfall over the past two centuries.
 Average air temperatures increased 0.4°C to 2.0°C, and summer rainfall fell between 4 and 12 per cent.
-Modelling showed large-scale tree-clearing caused this, not global warming.
+Modelling showed large-scale deforestation caused this, not global warming.
 It also revealed large-scale reforestation increased rainfall, with more trees making more rain which grew more trees and so on.

 A 2015 review by Deborah Lawrence and Karen Vandecar in Nature Climate Change found evidence from global climate computer models that critical thresholds exist for the Amazon rainforests where deforestation of more than 30-50% caused rainfall and ecosystems to significantly decline.